 Section 1.
 The annual dues for members shall be such sum as the Board of Trustees may from time to time designate.

 Section 2.
-Any member failing to pay dues at the time of expiration to two (2) months after the same became payable shall be deemed to have resigned from the organization.
+Any member failing to pay dues at the time of expiration to three (3) months after the same became payable shall become inactive.

 Article IV